 Vehicle eligibility criteria and requirements (condition, safety, state inspections, and other factors)

-Commission or fee structure, including timing for seller funding once the vehicle is sold
+Timing for how quickly seller receives net sale proceed funding once the vehicle is sold

 Vehicle titles remain in the seller’s name until the vehicle is sold.